AI-ffinity/nmr_tutorials/NMR_Pipe/Readme.md

 >   * https://www.ibbr.umd.edu/nmrpipe/libXau.so.6
 > * Put them in the nmrbin.*/lib directory.

-Tested on Ubuntu 24-based TuxedoOS; KDE desktop.
+Tested on Ubuntu 24-based TuxedoOS with KDE desktop environment.

-If something still doesn't work, try MATE desktop environment, which was used on the NMR Pipe development VM.
+If something still doesn't work, try MATE desktop environment, which was used on the NMRPipe development virtual machine.
- If there are still problems, use NMRPipe in a VM.
+ If there are still problems, use NMRPipe in a virtual machine.

 See this [thread](https://groups.io/g/nmrpipe/message/3225) for more details.